 Perhaps most importantly, private clouds deliver higher levels of customization and control.
-This is due to the fact that private cloud environments are not shared with other organizations in the way that public clouds are.
-As a result, private cloud users have the ability to configure their applications and systems to meet their specific needs and requirements.
+This is because private cloud environments aren’t shared with other organizations in the way public clouds are.
+As a result, private cloud users can configure their applications and systems to meet their specific needs and requirements.

 In addition, private cloud solutions offer better security and compliance with certain regulations.
 For organizations that handle sensitive data, private clouds can provide an extra layer of protection.

-Finally, private clouds are often deployed when public clouds are deemed inappropriate or inadequate.
+Private clouds are often deployed when public clouds are deemed inappropriate or inadequate.
 For example, mission-critical workloads exceeding risk tolerance levels may be better suited for private clouds.

 Drawbacks of private clouds

 Private clouds are becoming increasingly popular as businesses look for ways to improve efficiency and control costs.
 However, private clouds come with a number of disadvantages, which have led to a gradual shift to multicloud setups.